 It is recommended to avoid the monsoon season (late July in Himachal) as roads can be slippery and dangerous, with chances of unpredictable weather conditions like landslides.
 Do not forget to check the latest weather and pass conditions.

-Best Places to Stay During Spiti to Leh Ride
+Best Places to Stay During Spiti to Leh Bike Trip

 Here are the best accommodations to stay during the Ladakh Spiti bike trip.
 Amongst the best places to stay in Ladakh for bikers, this route has a lot of basic and unforgettable homestays, campsites, and budget hotels.
 You are recommended to book these accommodations in advance, especially if you have plans to travel in peak season.